 The Center for Lifelong Learning was formed in 2021 by the merger of the Academy for Lifelong Learning and the McGrath Computer Learning Center.
-Both predecessor organizations were affiliated with the Office of External Programs, Continuing Education, and Conferences of the University of South Carolina Aiken, as is the Center.
+Both predecessor organizations were associated with the Office of External Programs, Continuing Education, and Conferences of the University of South Carolina Aiken.
+The Center continues this association.
 Below is a short history of the two predecessor organizations.

 Each predecessor organization maintained its own website before the merger.
 Information from those two websites is archived here.

-Dr. Robert Alexander, Chancellor of UofSC Aiken at that time, agreed with Mrs. Stewart and asked Dr. Mary Leslie Hudson, then Dean of Continuing Education at UofSC Aiken, and Dr. Trudy Henson, then Chair of the Sociology Department at UofSC Aiken, to present a plan by which UofSC Aiken could serve the rapidly growing population of older persons within the university’s service area.
+Dr. Robert Alexander, Chancellor of USC Aiken at that time, agreed with Mrs. Stewart and asked Dr. Mary Leslie Hudson, then Dean of Continuing Education at USC Aiken, and Dr. Trudy Henson, then Chair of the Sociology Department at USC Aiken, to present a plan by which USC Aiken could serve the rapidly growing population of older persons within the university’s service area.

 Into this scene came Dr. Earl F. Kauffman who, at the age of 82 years, who was seeking a new challenge.
 Dr. Kauffman had served for 25 years on the faculty of the University of Kentucky (U.K.), during which he organized the Council on Aging at U.K.